How to add directory to system path in Linux

 Using export to pass the PATH environment variable to child processes

 This type of PATH definition sets the environment variable for your current shell session, but any new programs you run might not see the new path you've added.
 That's because your shell lets you control the environment by requiring you to manually declare what environment variables are passed on to other programs and processes.
 You can accomplished this with the export command.
 If you run:

 Any processes you run until you log out use the current value of PATH.

 If you prefer, you can combine these two commands into a single line, for convenience.
 Put a semicolon between them so that the shell knows they're separate commands:

 If any of your pathnames have spaces in them, enclose the variable definition in quotation marks, to be safe.

 PATH="$PATH:/putting/spaces in pathnames:/makes/life very/inconvenient";export PATH

 Setting the PATH variable for every new shell session

 The methods we've used so far only sets the environment variable for your current shell session; when you logout or close the terminal window, your changes will be forgotten.
-If you want to set PATH to a certain value every time you log in or start a new shell session, add it to your bash startup script.
+To set PATH to a certain value every time you log in or start a new shell session, add it to your bash startup script.
 Every time you start an interactive shell session, bash reads the following files in order (if they exist), and executes the commands inside of them:

 The first file, /etc/profile, is the default startup script for every user on the system.
 One or more of the remaining three files are located in the home directory of every user.
 Any of those three can be used, but it's important to know that they will be searched for in this order.